Charley Baginsky: Faith literacy in schools

 Rabbi Baginsky has argued that religious understanding should be part of public and civic education, not confined to faith communities.
 She has described faith literacy as a tool for empathy, urging schools to teach about lived religion rather than abstract belief.
 Her advocacy emphasises dialogue between teachers, pupils, and communities as a foundation for social cohesion.

 Supporting refugees

 Rabbi Baginsky connects refugee support to Jewish historical experience, memory and moral tradition.

 In a BBC interview she said: "Many of us, in the Jewish community, who come from refugee backgrounds and appreciate what we have received from this country, give back a hundredfold."

 Under her leadership, Liberal Judaism and then Progressive Judaism has partnered with synagogues offering housing, legal aid, and education for refugees.

-Rabbi Baginsky has also been an advocate for The Association of Jewish Refugees (AJR) next generations programming, highlighting her own families history as refugees and appearing alongside her father in public interviews.
+Rabbi Baginsky has also been an advocate for The Association of Jewish Refugees (AJR)'s next generations programming, highlighting her own family's history as refugees and appearing alongside her father in public interviews.